ComunidadeTechQA/qatw-primeira-edicao/docs/hands-on.md

 ![alt text](image.png)

-## Running the initial tests (by default they run in three different browsers - Chrome, Firefox and Safari)
+## Run the initial tests (by default they run in three different browsers - Chrome, Firefox and Safari)

     npx playwright test

 ![alt text](image-1.png)

+## By default, playwright projects run in headless mode, to run it in the browser you can try the command below:

+    npx playwright test --headed

 ## Showing the native report on the browser